hooroo/roo-ui/README.md

 Qantas Hotels' library of accessible React components and assets.

-To see what’s available, check out roo-ui's [storybook](https://hooroo.github.io/roo-ui), or [browse packages](https://github.com/hooroo/roo-ui/tree/master/packages).
+To see what’s available, check out roo-ui's [storybook](https://hooroo.github.io/roo-ui).
 If you want to jump in and and play around with the project check out [Roo UI playground](https://github.com/hooroo/roo-ui-playground)—it’s setup so you can start using it straight away.

 ## Contents